cardano-community/guild-operators/docs/Setup-Node.md

 To start the node in passive mode, execute the steps as below:

 #### Start Passive Node

+To start the node in passive mode, execute the steps as below:

 ``` bash
 cardano-node run \
           --config $CNODE_HOME/files/ptn0.yaml \